isomerpages/govtech-stp/_work-pass-holder-lane/vaccination-requirements-for-entry-via-the-work-pass-holder-general-lane.md

 - Obtained an entry approval <b>from 10 Aug 2021</b>.

 To be considered fully vaccinated, pass holders must:
-- Have received the full regimen of Pfizer-BioNTech/ Comirnaty, Moderna or <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL Vaccines</a> (refer to <b>"COVID-19 Vaccine EUL issued"</b> section) <b>at least 2 weeks before arriving in Singapore</b>
+- Have received the full regimen of Pfizer-BioNTech/ Comirnaty, Moderna or <a href="https://extranet.who.int/pqweb/vaccines/covid-19-vaccines">WHO EUL Vaccines</a> (refer to <b>"COVID-19 Vaccine EUL issued"</b> section) <b>at least 14 days before arriving in Singapore</b>
 - Be able to produce documents to prove their vaccination status before boarding the flight, and upon arrival in Singapore.
 Otherwise, they will be denied entry.
 - (Only applicable to those who were vaccinated overseas) Take a serology test with Ministry of Health's designated health providers to confirm their vaccination status within 14 days of completing Stay-Home-Notice(SHN). <br/><br/>
 If their serology test results are positive, their vaccination records will be updated in the National Immunisation Registry.
 Otherwise, they will have to take the vaccination in Singapore.